 Old MacDonald's Farm: The farm's regular attractions are open, including petting zoos, train rides, and playgrounds, but stop by this month to take pictures in the farm's expansive pumpkin patch.

 Dewberry Farms: Take a wagon ride over to the farm's eight-acre pumpkin patch for pictures and pumpkin picking.
 There is also an eight-acre corn maze and hundreds of lighted pumpkins on display.

 Oil Ranch: The Oil Ranch in Hockley has hosted its pumpkin patch and Scarecrow Festival for more than 20 years.
 There are 60 decorated scarecrows and thousands of pumpkins around the grounds.

 The 80th annual fair is underway in southeast Houston.
 There's still time to check out the animals, carnival rides and plenty of local shopping.

 Froberg's Farm Annual Corn Maze and Fall Festival - Alvin

 Sept.
 29-Nov.
 4, 2018

 South of Houston you'll find Froberg's Farm and its massive corn maze.
 Visit the farm any day to get lost among the husks, and on the weekends check out the hay rides, flower picking, pumpkin patches, and games.

 Greek Festival - Downtown

-Houston's Original Greek Festival celebrates its 50th anniversary this year, so you won't want to miss the surprises it has in store.
+Houston's Original Greek Festival has celebrated more than 50 years in the Bayou City.
 In additional to the traditional dance performances, there is a children's zone with a variety of activities and shopping.